 Canning/slicer Brandywine’s are the most-favored table tomato of all time.
 They are sweet, large, and pleasing to taste, though not always perfect-looking.
 They do not have a long shelf life, however, so canning, pickling, saucing, and drying are also recommended.
 Dried Brandywines retain a sweet flavor and can be sliced into large, pretty cuts for aesthetic appeal as well.

-Cherokee Purple- Early July
+Cherokee Purple- Limited